Logic family: PMOS and NMOS logic

 P-type MOS (PMOS) logic uses p-channel MOSFETs to implement logic gates and other digital circuits.
 PMOS logic dominated industry approximately from 1960 to 1970.

 N-type MOS (NMOS) logic uses n-channel MOSFETs to implement logic gates and other digital circuits.

 For devices of equal current driving capability, n-channel MOSFETs can be made smaller than p-channel MOSFETs, due to p-channel charge carriers (holes) having lower mobility than do n-channel charge carriers (electrons); also, producing only one type of MOSFET on a silicon substrate is cheaper and technically simpler.
 These were the driving principles in the design of NMOS logic, which uses n-channel MOSFETs exclusively.
 However, neglecting leakage current, NMOS logic consumes power even when no switching is taking place, unlike CMOS logic.

 The MOSFET invented at Bell Labs between 1955 and 1960 had both pMOS and nMOS devices with a 20 μm process.
 Their original MOSFET devices had a gate length of 20 μm and a gate oxide thickness of 100 nm.
 However, the nMOS devices were impractical, and only the pMOS type were practical working devices.
 A more practical NMOS process was developed several years later.
 NMOS was initially faster than CMOS, thus NMOS was more widely used for computers in the 1970s.

 With advances in technology, CMOS logic displaced NMOS logic in the mid-1980s to become the preferred process for digital chips.

 Emitter-coupled logic (ECL)

-1961 IBM invented ECL (also knon as current-mode logic (CML)) as current steering logic for use in the transistorized IBM 7030 Stretch computer, where it was implemented using discrete components.
+1961 IBM invented ECL (also known as current-mode logic (CML)) as current steering logic for use in the transistorized IBM 7030 Stretch computer, where it was implemented using discrete components.
 In 1962 Motorolla introduced their first line of ECL integrated circuit devices referred to as MECL 10000.
 MECL required negative power supply.'
 A subsequent development of ECL using positive-supply includes later PECL and LVPECL.

 ECL uses an overdriven bipolar junction transistor (BJT) differential amplifier with single-ended input and limited emitter current.